 European pastries come and go — it might be cheesecake today, fruit tarts tomorrow; but kueh is forever.
-While there might be bakery around every corner slinging out world-class French pastries, kueh is a little harder to find — which makes the act of making your own all the more special.
+While there might be bakeries around every corner slinging out world-class French pastries, kueh is a little harder to find — which makes the act of making your own all the more special.

 We speak to Tan about the cookbook.